akkeris/region-api/README.md

 * MONGODB_BROKER_URL - todo, get brokers to register with alamo-api, otherwise this is the host of the broker
 * INFLUXDB_URL - The influx DB url to retrieve http metrics and other custom app data
 * PROMETHEUS_URL - The prometheus DB url to retrieve metrics pod data for apps
-* NEPTUNE_BROKER_URL - todo, get brokers to register with alamo-api, otherwise this is the host of the broker
 * INFLUXDB_BROKER_URL - influx database broker
 * CASSANDRA_BROKER_URL - cassandra database broker
 * KAFKA_BROKERS - The kafka brokers for this region